 - Tier 5: Dampen Harm – gives you a powerful personal damage reducing CD.

 - Tier 6: Invoke Xuen, The White Tiger: powerful healing CD.

 Stats, reforging and gemming for Mistweaver Monks

 Spirit, at this point, is probably the most important stat for OOM-weaver – sorry, I mean Mistweaver – Monks.
-After that, Int, Haste to 3148 rating (or 4723 if you don’t raid with a Shadow Priest, Moonkin or Elemental Shaman), Crit, then Mastery.
+After that, Int, Haste to 3145 rating (or 4719 if you don’t raid with a Shadow Priest, Moonkin or Elemental Shaman), Haste to 6141 Haste (or 7864 Haste) if you can, then Crit, then Mastery.

 Reforging: Reforge to Spirit until you feel comfortable with your mana regen (which may take a while!).
 After that, reforge Haste to whichever cap you need, then reforge to Crit.
 Reforge from Haste above cap first.